 How do you talk to young people about the Catholic faith in a way they can understand?
 For the editors of The Jesuit Post, the answer lies at the intersection of faith and popular culture.
-In this conversation, the Jesuit scholastics Paddy Gilger, Eric Sundrup, Jim Keane and Sam Sawyer explain the genesis of The Jesuit Post and how they hope to connect to young seekers via the Web.
+In this conversation, the Jesuit scholastics Patrick Gilger, Eric Sundrup, Jim Keane and Sam Sawyer explain the genesis of The Jesuit Post and how they hope to connect to young seekers via the Web.

 March 5 Podcast

 James Martin, S.J., and Tim Reidy discuss the hidden themes of grace, suffering, love and forgiveness in the PBS' series "Downton Abbey."
 And why the word "Abbey" is important.